mapbox/mapbox-annotation-extension/README.md

 ## Support

-These extensions are still in active development, and as such APIs are subject to rapid change.
+Please note that this is an experimental project and is subject to change.

 If you have questions or feedback, please open a [new issue](https://github.com/mapbox/map-extensions-ios/issues/new) in this repository.

 If you'd like to report a bug, please include as much information as possible so that we can quickly reproduce the issue.